demisto/content/Packs/ManageEngine_PAM360/README.md

 ## What does this pack do?

-This pack help you to build a secure way to transact and use credentials stored in ManageEngine PAM360.
-They also help automate repetitive tasks associated with credential management and password reset:
+This pack helps you to build a secure way to transact and use credentials stored in ManageEngine PAM360.
+It also helps automate repetitive tasks associated with credential management and password reset:

 1. PAM360 provides a secure safe to store your account credentials.
 2. Securely use the latest credentials from the PAM360 in order to configure instances in Cortex XSOAR.